Natalie and Brian – the Team at Hope

 Natalie and Brian are both counsellors at Hope, originally from London (Natalie) and Ireland (Brian) and both have battled with addiction for many years before getting clean.
 Their path of recovery took them to a mindfulness based recovery community in the north of Thailand which is where they met.
 After spending a year there working on themselves and helping other people, they made the decision to contact Simon and come to Hope.

-My life has changed so much since I came into recovery and got clean and sober.
+I’m going to be three years clean and sober in January, and my life has changed so much in this time.
 When I first walked into the rooms of Alcoholics Anonymous in January 2013, I couldn’t see beyond just getting to bed that night without picking up a drink or a drug.
 I really didn’t think it would be possible but I kept at it – one day at a time.
 I didn’t have any dreams other than just not picking up.
 My life had become such a mess, the last 10 years of my using were simply miserable, and I was out of control and so depressed.
 When I got into recovery, things really did begin to change for me.
 I found people who not only accepted me without judgement but who were just like me.
 Some of the stories may have been different, but the feelings, the shame, the negative self-talk, all the inside stuff, that was the same.
 I found home.

 I had always had dreams of travelling and living abroad but could never get it together while I was using.
 At 9 months clean, I moved to Australia and spent a year living in various parts of the amazing country.
 It was really tough at times, and I honestly think being in AA saved me.
 It gave me a way to meet people everywhere I went, and it was somewhere to go to be real.
 I knew it was a risk travelling that early on and made a vow to myself that my recovery would always be my priority.
 I knew that without it, I may as well have been dead.